Special Educational Needs:

 Special Needs - A Definition

-educational provision’ means educational provision which is different from or additional to, provision made
+provision’ means educational provision which is different from or additional to, provision

 We recognise that special educational needs can arise as a result of: